CrutoSJ/Instant_Chat/README.md

 ## Contributing

 We welcome contributions to make Instant Chat even better.
-If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute.

 ## License